glotzerlab/signac/doc/tutorial.rst

             V = float(file.read())
             print(doc['statepoint'], V)

-We open the file containing the index, iterate through the individual lines and interpret them as JSON data.
-These are the individual index documents corresponding to our data, stored in the ``doc`` variable.
+This scripts reads the index documents from the index file.
-The index document contains the information that the :py:func:`~signac.fetch_one` function utilizes to open the corresponding file.
+The index document is stored in the ``doc`` variable and contains the link to the indexed file.
-We can then read from the file and print the result to screen:
+We pass the ``doc`` variable to the :py:func:`~signac.fetch_one` function to open the file and then print its content to screen.

 .. code-block:: bash